 Though every state has unique and often cumbersome regulations for teachers, putting these requirements in place does have its benefits.
 It protects teachers from teaching subjects in which they hold no expertise, so that it does not result in inferior and less-qualified instruction.
 Not only do certifications benefit students, but teachers also receive some perks obtained through more stringent requirements, such as the increase in pay that often accompanies a more educated teacher.
 As such, the state of California has its own unique set of requirements that teachers must complete in order to ensure better education among students across the state.

 Requirements for Becoming a Teacher in California

 In the state of California, teaching certificates/bachelor's degrees are mandatory before you can obtain elementary-, middle-, or high-school teaching positions.
-Students wishing to become special education teachers must also earn a bachelor's degree and successfully complete the Education Specialist Instruction Credential.
+Students wishing to become special education teachers must also earn a bachelor's degree and successfully complete the Education Specialist Instruction Credential1.
 Be aware that, in California, universities and colleges do not offer education majors.

 Elementary teachers: Need a bachelor's degree, completion of a teaching certification program composed of multiple subjects, and apply for the Multiple Subject Teaching Credential.

 Middle/High school teachers: A bachelor's degree, completion of an accredited teacher prep program, applying for a Single Subject Teaching Credential, and proving competency in one or more subject areas is necessary to teach in California secondary schools.

 Special education teachers: Prospective special education teachers must obtain an Education Specialist Instruction Credential, earn a bachelor's degree, and complete a teaching prep program focusing primarily on principles of special education.